coloclue/peering/README.md

     * All peers' prefixes are filtered based on strict IRR.
     * All peers' prefixes are filtered based on strict RPKI.
     * Prefix filters facing peers are updated every 12 hours from `rr.ntt.net`.

+We provision our configuration automatically from PeeringDB, please ensure your entry is kept up-to-date including IP addresses and number of prefixes announced.